EvanCesanek/Ouvrai/README.md

   npm run start # Initialize snowpack, build dependencies, and fire up dev server
   ```

 **Warning**: Snowpack will throw an error when it gets to three.js!
 This is due to a bug in parsing certain glob expressions in the exports section of package.json files.
 To get around this, you must manually edit this section of the three.js package.json.
-Add the following lines to the exports section of example/node_modules/three/package.json:
+Add the following lines to the `"exports"` field of *`example/node_modules/three/package.json`*:
 ```
 "exports": {
 ...
+    "./examples/jsm/*": "./examples/jsm/*", # this line should exist already, add the following ones:
     "./examples/jsm/controls/*": "./examples/jsm/controls/*",
     "./examples/jsm/environments/*": "./examples/jsm/environments/*",
     "./examples/jsm/libs/*": "./examples/jsm/libs/*",